2026 Program

 Tenor Juan Diego Flórez

-Aria by Don Ramiro.
-"Yes, I swear I will find her again." —from La Cenerentola
+“Yes, I swear I’ll find her” —from La cenerentola

 Gioachino Rossini